hotosm/learnosm/_posts/en/osm-data/0600-12-15-getting-data.md

 >	Remember that features in OpenStreetMap have an unlimited number of "free" tags,
 >	but shapefiles have attributes stored in a limited number of columns.
 This means
 >	that when OSM data is converted into shapefiles, only the specified tags will be
 >	included in the shapefile table.
-The websites listed here provide shapefiles
+The websites listed above provide shapefiles
 >	with a default set of common tags, but if you want to extract specific tags
 >	you will need to use one of the more specialized services in the next section
->	or learn how to extract the data yourself.
+>	or learn how to export the data yourself.

 Customized Extracts
 -------------------